MrVooDooNFT/x-twitter-dm-bulk-delete/README.md

 the X interface may not have finished loading the conversation information panel.

 The script already waits and retries several times, but X may occasionally load some conversations more slowly.

+If the script stops, simply run it again.

 ### Too Many Requests